Rakeem Lawrence stars as Bunny in 'Goodnight, Moon.' Photo by Adams VisCom

 Rakeem Lawrence stars as Bunny in ‘Goodnight Moon.’
 Photo by Adams VisCom.

-All three shows have been been aligned with the core curriculum for early childhood education.
+All these shows have been been aligned with the core curriculum for early childhood education.
 By connecting to teachers in this way, students are at the center of the experience of learning through storytelling.
 “Theatre promotes literacy,” Watrous said.
 “We want to partner with teachers and build this experience into their curriculum.”

 “Theatre promotes literacy.” – Allison Watrous